yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/REPOSITORY_STRUCTURE.md

-# GrowgrEbuddy_PSA Repository Structure
+# Repository Structure

-This document outlines the structure of the GrowgrEbuddy_PSA repository and explains the best practices and principles applied.
+## Overview
+- The repository contains the following main directories:
+  - `docs`: Documentation files.
+  - `src`: Source code for the application.

-## Directory Structure
+## Important Files
+- `SETUPv2.md`: Instructions for setting up the local environment.